Renting a Dumping Ground Is Convenient but Costly

 Shop around.

-We found big facility-to-facility cost differences for similarly sized spaces.
-For example, to rent a 10-by-20-foot unit for a year, we found prices ranging from $993 to $4,689.
+Our researchers found big facility-to-facility cost differences for similarly sized spaces.
+For example, to rent a 10-by-20-foot unit for a year, we found prices ranging from $1,801 to $6,251.

 Consider far-away locales.

-You might find lower prices as you get farther out into the suburbs (although you can’t always count on that).
-If you don’t need to visit your storage unit often, consider grabbing savings available by renting from far-flung facilities.
-Visiting your unit can then count as a vacation!
+You might find lower prices as you get farther out into the suburbs.
+If you don’t need to visit your storage unit often, consider grabbing those savings.
+Visiting your unit can then count as a nice daytrip!

 Don’t assume chains offer the lowest prices.